transcom/mymove-docs/docs/adrs/0073-database-exports.md

 As part of the Advana Data Warehouse Integration effort, MilMove infrastructure must support exporting data from the MilMove database to an S3 bucket owned by Advana.
-This ADR concerns the methods with which the dataset is pulled from the database and exported to an S3 bucket to be shared with Advana. ~~This ADR does not aim to completely address data transformation or require anything more precise than exporting the entire MilMove database, but such concerns may be taken in consideration when choosing an outcome that may or may not be more conducive to future reworks~~.
+This ADR concerns the methods with which the dataset is pulled from the database and exported to an S3 bucket to be shared with Advana.
+This ADR's current intention is to research and review the possible solutions for a different scope than the Product Brief mentioned above.
+The original scope of this document was limited to doing a simple database export and S3 bucket integration which was done on the 11th of August 2022.

 ### Fits into our current tech stack